-Congratulations to Campbell Babiarz ’21, Katie Farrell ’21, Andrew Felton ’21, Francisco Gonzalez ’21, and Matthew Mandell ’21 who were named candidates in the 2021 U.S. Presidential Scholars program, which recognizes the nation's most distinguished graduating high school seniors.
+Congratulations to Campbell Babiarz ’21, Katie Farrell ’21, Andrew Felton ’21, Francisco Gonzalez ’21, Matthew Harkness '21, and Matthew Mandell ’21 who were named candidates in the 2021 U.S. Presidential Scholars Program, which recognizes the nation's most distinguished graduating high school seniors.

-“We are very proud of Campbell, Katie, Andrew, Francisco, and Matthew.
+“We are very proud of Campbell Babiarz, Katie Farrell, Andrew Felton, Francisco Gonzalez, Matthew Harkness, and Matthew Mandell.
 They are dedicated students with excellent track records of academic achievement and leadership both at school and beyond.
 As exemplars of Rye Country Day School’s commitment to outstanding scholarship and meaningful service, these young leaders impress and inspire.” — Head of School, Scott A. Nelson

 Campbell Babiarz is an outstanding, thoughtful student with notable academic and extra-curricular achievements.
 When he graduates in June, Campbell will have taken a demanding curriculum at RCDS with consistently stellar performance.
 A skilled athlete, Campbell has been a member of Lacrosse and Soccer teams, and he was nominated by his soccer teammates to Team Captain this fall.
 Campbell is also an avid photographer and an OPI (Oral Proficiently Intern), helping younger RCDS students in their study of Spanish.
 Actively committed to public purpose, Campbell also dedicates his time to a number of service organizations, including NBA Cares, Kids In Crisis, Adopt-A-Dog, and the Byram Shubert Library.